 The Michigan P30 Center on the Demography of Aging is a joint program of the Population Studies Center and Survey Research Center, Institute for Social Research, University of Michigan.
 Funding is provided by the Behavioral and Social Research (BSR) Program of the U.S. National Institute on Aging (P30 AG012846).
-The goal is to spur new research on the economics and demography of aging and encourage use of major datasets in the field.
+The goal is to spur new research on the demography of aging and encourage use of major Michigan-based, NIA-funded datasets in the field.

 The Center is organized by cores: